Ask yourself a question:

 A surprising number of experts don’t have a career ladder, capability framework, or even regular appraisals – and even where they do, appraisals won’t be explicit that business skills are essential to career progression.

-And so a technical specialist can become very senior without a strong grasp of organizational strategy and commercials.
+And so a technical subject matter expert can become very senior without a strong grasp of organizational strategy and commercials.
 They may not know how to leverage executive sponsorship, how to build highly functional stakeholder relationships, or how to coach and delegate.

 Experts want to reduce or eliminate their low-level work and operate at a more strategic, value-added level.

 Experts want to be more influential in their organization and beyond.

 Experts want to be involved, front and centre, in transforming their organization through innovation.

 Experts want to be involved in initiatives that can make a difference.